 Roger Tallon: Archives in Motion

-In this virtual world, visitors immerse themselves in the heart of a library.
+The result is a virtual world in which visitors immerse themselves in the heart of a library.
 The entire collection is then set in motion to enable them to understand its diversity, richness and how it echoes with current innovation.

 Visitors may explore the material more in depth at any time by stopping on a specific project.
 The system fosters a new view of archive material — no longer a conventional method of consultation, but a discovery tool based on the user’s overall perception.